Improving Reverse k Nearest Neighbors Queries: Methodologies

-For a positive discriminant point, most of the points in its discriminant region are closer to the query point than itself.
-Furthermore, any negative discriminant point is closer to the query point than most of the points in its own discriminant region.
-Therefore, a point belonging to R$k$NNs can rarely be discriminated by a point closer to the query point than itself, and the probability that a point not belonging to R$k$NNs can be discriminated by a point further than itself away from the query point is also very low.
-Therefore, the points which are extremely close to the boundary of the R$k$NN region (i.e., influence zone \cite{InfZone}) are rarely able to be discriminated by other points.
-Thus, these points should be selected as discriminant points in preference.
+For a positive determine point, most of the points in its determine region are closer to the query point than itself.
+Furthermore, any negative determine point is closer to the query point than most of the points in its own determine region.
+Therefore, a point belonging to R$k$NNs can rarely be determined by a point closer to the query point than itself, and the probability that a point not belonging to R$k$NNs can be determined by a point further than itself away from the query point is also very low.
+Therefore, the points which are extremely close to the boundary of the R$k$NN region (i.e., influence zone \cite{InfZone}) are rarely able to be determined by other points.
+Thus, these points should be selected as determine points in preference.
 However, it is impossible to directly find these points near the boundary without pre-calculating the R$k$NN region.
 Calculating the R$k$NN region is a very computational costly process for its computational complexity of $O(k^3)$.
 While the $k$NN region of the query point is easy to obtained by issuing a $k$NN query.
 Assuming that the points are uniformly distributed, the $k$NN region and the R$k$NN region of a query point are extremely approximate and the difference between them is negligible.
-Hence it is a good strategy to preferentially select the points near the boundary of $k$NN region as the discriminant points to some extent.
+Hence it is a good strategy to preferentially select the points near the boundary of $k$NN region as the determine points to some extent.

 As shown in Figure~\ref{fig:discriminant_set}, there are some points distributed.
 The region inside the circle with $q$ as the center represents the $k$NN region of $q$.
-In general, only the points near the boundary of $RG${ $_{k{\rm NN}}$}$(q)$ need to be selected as the discrinimant points and all the other candidate points can be discriminated by these discriminant points.
-In other words, if the points are evenly distributed, the points near the boundary of $RG${ $_{k{\rm NN}}$}$(q)$ are enough to form a valid discriminant set of $q$.
-Because the distribution of points is not guaranteed to be absolute uniform, it is not always reliable if only the points near the boundary of the kNN region of the query point are taken as discriminant points for a R$k$NN query.
+In general, only the points near the boundary of $RG${ $_{k{\rm NN}}$}$(q)$ need to be selected as the determine points and all the other candidate points can be determined by these determine points.
+In other words, if the points are evenly distributed, the points near the boundary of $RG${ $_{k{\rm NN}}$}$(q)$ are enough to form a valid determine set of $q$.
+Because the distribution of points is not guaranteed to be absolute uniform, it is not always reliable if only the points near the boundary of the kNN region of the query point are taken as determine points for a R$k$NN query.